 Julie Martin collection on E.A.T., Performance, and Artists

-The Julie Martin collection on E.A.T., Performance, and People (RRFA 13) consists of digitized and born digital materials sent to the Foundation by Julie Martin from 2012 to present.
+The Julie Martin collection on E.A.T., Performance, and Artists (RRFA 13) consists of digitized and born digital materials sent to the Foundation by Julie Martin from 2012 to present.
 Types of materials include audio and video interviews, photographs, film stills, video transfers, unpublished documentaries, performance programs, and writings.

 Susan Davidson papers

 The Susan Davidson papers (RRFA 11) contains Davidson’s materials used to research, plan, and execute exhibitions and publications on Robert Rauschenberg, including Robert Rauschenberg: A Retrospective (1997) and Robert Rauschenberg: The Early 1950s (1991).
 The collection spans 11.5 cubic feet and contains materials such as correspondence, exhibition floor plans, interview transcripts, photographs, and research binders.

 Accession records are available for select unprocessed materials.

 - AV from Guggenheim Archives